 Peer Educators must successfully complete mandatory training that increases their understanding of the complexities of interpersonal violence on college campuses.

-Availability to put in approximately 2 hours per week.
+Availability to put in approximately two hours per week.